 Automatic entrance doors are a common sight today but, when buying or specifying doors, numerous options need to be considered to ensure that final performance matches up to expectations.
 If the door is also a fire door then the provisions of BS 5588 (covering fire precautions in the design, construction and use of buildings) must also be met.

-Sliding doors, such as Stanley Dura-Glide doors, are probably the most effective option in that they provide the most overall benefits.
-Users don't need to stand clear while the doors open or close regardless of the direction they approach the door.
+Automatic sliding doors, such as Stanley Dura-Glide doors, are probably the most effective option in that they provide the most overall benefits.
+Users don't need to stand clear while the doors open or close regardless of the direction they approach a sliding door.
 They are easiest for wheel chair users to operate and they can be made to fit almost any practical opening size.
 Provided the sensors are reliable and effective, they are most people's first choice.
 However, the one downside with sliding doors is that you need somewhere for them to slide and that space is not always available, particularly in retrofit projects.

-If some space is available then telescoping doors can be used.
+If sliding doors is not an option, but some space is available then telescoping doors can be used.
 Here the door is divided into smaller leaves that overlap each other as they slide.
 This means the overall width needed for the door is less than twice the size of the clear opening.
 But, if there just isn't any sliding space available then swinging or folding doors can be used.
 Swinging door operators can be set for either low or full energy operation and can be fitted to existing doors so a new door isn't always needed.
 Traffic flow will usually define the mode of operation.
 In low traffic areas swing doors can be set to be operated manually by most users with an automated option for disabled users activated either by a push button or a hand held fob.
 Full access control can also be installed with access by push button, swipe card, key code or proximity sensor.
 In all cases provision must be made to protect those in the swept area and the choice of correct safety device is vital.

 This is less of a problem with low energy doors as their closing speeds are designed to keep the kinetic energy of the door below the safe maximum.
 In areas of high traffic flow full automation is more likely but this brings additional safety concerns.
 Microwave motion sensors designed to ease traffic flow need to be combined with "on door" infra red safety sensors that allow the operator to stop or reverse the door upon detection of an obstruction.
 A full hazard analysis and risk assessment needs to be undertaken.